MLSys-UCSD/MLSys-UCSD.github.io/content/_index.md

     id: section-about
     content:
       title: About
-      text: '##We are a group of passionate researchers and students working at the intersection of machine learning and systems at UCSD.
+      text: '**We are a group of passionate researchers and students working at the intersection of machine learning and systems at UCSD**.

       Our collaborative effort brings together the [the Halıcıoğlu Data Science Institute](https://datascience.ucsd.edu/) and [the Computer Science and Engineering Department](https://cse.ucsd.edu/) at [the University of California, San Diego](https://ucsd.edu/).
 We host a series of events including biweekly seminars and reading groups at HDSI and we invite interested students and faculty members to join!